mrcabbage972/logisticregression/Readme.md

-This is a solver for logistic regression with L2 regularization, written in Python.
-It is implemented using gradient descent with step size selection done by backtracking line search.
+This is a Python package for logistic regression with L2 regularization.
+It contains gradient descent and stochastic gradient descent solvers.
+Step size selection is done using backtracking line search.